Whittle index based Q-learning for restless bandits with average reward

 Theorem 10 $(iv)$ of \cite{Bhat} then implies a.s.\ boundedness of the iterates, i.e.,

 \ $\Box$

 \textbf{Lemma 3} Under the hypotheses (C0), (C1) and (C2), the updates of (\ref{Q-update0})-(\ref{lambda-update}) remain a.s.\ bounded.\\

-\textbf{Proof} The only difference with Lemma 1 here is that the fast iterate (\ref{Q-update0}) is asynchronous.
+\textbf{Proof} The only difference with Lemma 2 here is that the fast iterate (\ref{Q-update0}) is asynchronous.
 First we consider it in isolation, as in \cite{Bhat}, section 5.1.
 From the arguments leading to Theorem 8 therein, the crux is the behavior of the limiting o.d.e.
 From \cite{asyn} (see equation (2.11) therein), an asynchronous variant tracks a limiting o.d.e.\ of the form

 where $t \mapsto \Gamma_t$ is a diagonal matrix valued trajectory with non-negative entries on the diagonal of $\Gamma_t$ for each $t \geq 0$.
 (These reflect the relative frequencies with which different components get updated, see, e.g., \cite{BorkarBook}, Chapter 7.)
 Note that we have allowed time dependence of $\lambda$ so that the framework of section 4 of \cite{Bhat} becomes applicable.
-Our assumptions (C0) and (C1), together with condition (\ref{frequent}) verify resp., Assumtions 2.1, 2.3, 2.4 of \cite{Abounadi}), whereas, as already observed, our function $f$ in (\ref{eff}) was explicitly chosen to satisfy Assumption 2.2 therein.
+Our assumptions (C0) and (C1), together with condition (\ref{frequent}) verify resp., Assumptions 2.1, 2.3, 2.4 of \cite{Abounadi}), whereas, as already observed, our function $f$ in (\ref{eff}) was explicitly chosen to satisfy Assumption 2.2 therein, viz., for $\1 :=$ the vector of all $1$'s, $f(\1) = 1$ and $f(x + c\1) = f(x) + c)$.
 Thus as in \cite{asyn}, we have $\Gamma_t \equiv \frac{1}{2d}\times$ the identity matrix.
 See, e.g., the concluding remark of section 3, p.\ 850, in \textit{ibid.}, where this claim follows from the proof of Theorem 3.2\footnote{See also the correction note of \textit{ibid.}} therein.
 This makes (\ref{infode2}) merely a time-scaled version of (\ref{ode1}).
 That (\ref{ode1}) has a unique asymptotically stable equilibrium is already established in Theorem 3.4, p.\ 689, of \cite{Abounadi}.
 Hence the arguments of \cite{Bhat} apply and the claim follows. $\Box$

 This brings us to our main result.\\

 \textbf{Theorem 1} Under the hypotheses (C0), (C1) and (C2), $\lambda_n(\hat{k}) \to$ the Whittle index $\lambda(\hat{k})$ for all $\hat{k} \in S$, a.s.\\

 \textbf{Proof} The claim follows from Theorem 2 of \cite{Karmakar}.
 We begin by verifying the assumptions of \cite{Karmakar}.